CodeFort: Robust Training for Code Generation Models

 \subsubsection{Adversarial Logits Pairing}

 Adversarial Logits Pairing (ALP)~\citep{ALP} improves the robustness of classification models by minimizing the KL divergence between the original input's prediction distribution and the perturbed input's prediction distribution.
 However, adapting ALP from classification models to generation models trained by CLM is challenging.
 One straightforward approach is decomposing the generation task into multiple next-token prediction tasks.
 However, the original and the perturbed token sequences can have different lengths due to some transformations adding or removing tokens.
-This length discrepancy prevents a direct match of each token's prediction between the two sequences.
+This length discrepancy creates mismatches of each token's prediction between the two sequences.

-To address this challenge, we leverage the sequence-level pairing provided by our paired dataset generation module.
+To address this challenge, we leverage the sequence-level pairing provided by our paired dataset generation method.
 We apply ALP only to the unperturbed segments of the two sequences, marked by $\mathrm{\unptb}$ in Example~\ref{exp: mask}.
 All unperturbed segments have the same length, allowing us to apply ALP to the predictions of these unperturbed tokens.
 We use $\bfu$ and $\pt{\bfu}$ to denote the ordered indices for all unperturbed tokens in the original and perturbed sequences.
-The ALP objective is defined as follows,
+The ALP objective is defined as follows, \begin{example} In Example~\ref{exp: listing}, $\bfu=(0,2,3,4)$ and $\pt{\bfu}=(0,3,4,5)$. \end{example}